iobroker-community-adapters/ioBroker.enigma2/README.md

     ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+-   (mcm1957) The adapter has been moved into iobroker-community-adapters organisation
 -   (mcm1957) changed: Testing has been added and changed to support node 16, 18 and 20
 -   (mcm1957) changed: Dependencies have been updated